thyarcanist/thyarcanist/README.md

 - 💞️ I’m looking to collaborate on creating vidya' games.
 - 📫 Reach me on twitter!

-I've gotten Interviews at Rockstar, Beenox, Harebrained Schemes and Hypixel. :)
-I made it to Stage 4 at Beenox but alas, no offer.
-All were me applying to Technical Game Designer positions.
+I've gotten interviews at a few game dev studios.
+However, I've gotten no offer.
+Big name places, hopefully I have some new interviews in the next few weeks.
 I'm still applying; and no other interviews thus far.
 - Each time I go into the gauntlet, I know a little more of what I need to refine.